 Good Governance: Art or Science?

-Some school boards seem to govern well.
-Results show in the form of high student achievement, good interpersonal relations, an organization that operates effectively and efficiently, and strong public confidence and support.
+Some organizations seem to govern well.
+Results show in the form of high achievement, good interpersonal relations, an organization that operates effectively and efficiently, and strong public or member confidence and support.

 But for every board that works well, there seem to be scores of others that simply can’t get their acts together.

 What are the outcomes of a poorly functioning board?
-Try these: members aren’t seeing value; in the case of school boards, students aren’t achieving as expected; the organization seems to be in a state of constant upheaval; morale is low; members fight with each other; the board and superintendent are at odds with each other; and accountability is non-existent.
+Try these: members aren’t seeing value; in the case of school boards, students aren’t achieving as expected; the organization seems to be in a state of on-going upheaval; morale is low; board members fight with each other; the board and CEO are at odds with each other; and, accountability is non-existent.

 You know dysfunctional boards when you see them by observing these characteristics:

-- They function not as a single unit, but as a collection of individuals.
+- They function not as a single unit, but as a collection of individuals with individual agendas.

-- No issue is too insignificant to fight about; in fact, it seems that the smaller the issue, the more eager members are to fight about it.
+- No issue is too insignificant to fight about; often the smaller the issue, the more eager members are to fight about it.

 - They live in the world of operations, not of results.

-- Members trust no one: not each other, and certainly not their superintendents.
+- Members do not trust each other, and often not their CEOs.

-- Meetings are long and unproductive, rarely focused on anything related to kids and whether they are succeeding or getting value from the organization.
+- Meetings are long and unproductive, unfocused on kids/members and whether they are succeeding or getting value from the organization.

-- Meeting agendas are dominated by budgets, bonds, buildings, buses, bricks, boilers, and bickering.
+- Meeting agendas are dominated by budgets, bids, bonds, buildings, and bickering.

-- Every administrative decision is to be questioned and sometimes reversed, including personnel decisions.
+- Every administrative or staff decision is questioned and sometimes reversed, including personnel decisions.

 These boards are at best a distraction, and at worst an impediment to good organizational performance.
 Organizations tend to perform as their leaders lead—or don’t.

 Consider this: Poor board performance is not a fate handed to any board, but rather a chosen option.
-School boards have within their own power the ability to lead their districts in different and better ways.
+Boards have within their own power the ability to lead their organizations in different and better ways.
 Governing well requires a commitment to a higher ideal than is demonstrated by the boards whose behaviors we just described.

 Just what is “good governance?”
 What does it look like?
 What does it require of a board, and what of board members?

-Between us, we have worked as governance consultants with school boards and other types of boards for more than 60 combined years, including school boards in almost every state and others on three continents.
+Between us, we have worked as governance consultants with school boards, association boards, nonprofit boards and other types for more than 60 combined years, including in almost every state and on three continents.
 From our observations, good governance includes two dimensions: one we call science, and the other art.